natebarksdale/natebarksdale.github.io/src/content/blog/2008-08-25-eating-clay-in-haiti.md

 description: A heartbreaking account of how rising food prices have led to the rise of "mud cakes" in Haiti, a troubling yet culturally significant response to hunger.
 emoji: 🍽️
 tags:
-  - 🍞 Food
-  - 🌍 Poverty
+  - 🌍 Haiti
+  - ❤️ Charity
+  - 🌱 Sustainability
-  - 🍂 Haiti
+  - 💰 Poverty
 haiku: |
   In the sun they mold,
   Mud cakes mask the hunger pangs,